 The defendant may truthfully state that he or she was never convicted of a crime!

-The requirements for HYTA are fairly straightforward but not automatic so it is imperative that you retain a skilled attorney to fight for you in court.
-If the crime was committed by someone between the ages of 21 and 24, consent of the prosecutor is required for the court to grant HYTA.
+The requirements for HYTA are relatively straightforward but not automatic, so it is imperative that you retain a skilled attorney to fight for you in court.
+If the crime was committed by someone between the ages of 21 and 24, the consent of the prosecutor is required for the court to grant HYTA.
 If the offender is between the ages of 17 and under 21, prosecutorial consent is not required but can be helpful when persuading the judge that you are deserving of leniency.
 Either way, you want an experienced lawyer sitting down with the prosecutor and pushing for HYTA if a dismissal by other means is not possible.